ArnauMoron/IV-It-and-CV-measurements/CV/readme.md

     pip install numpy matplotlib pyqt5 pyvisa

     Other packages may be needed
     Also, ensure that you install the correct backend for `pyvisa` depending on your GPIB setup.
 For National Instruments, you can download the driver from [National Instruments](https://www.ni.com/es/support/downloads/drivers/download.ni-488-2.html#544048).
 If you are using Keysight hardware, download the IO Libraries Suite from [Keysight](https://www.keysight.com/us/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html).
-Note that the Keysight backend has not been thoroughly tested.
+This program is compatible to work with both at the same time, but I encourage to work with National Instruments VISA as primary and Keysight VISA as secondary.

 3. **Configuration**:
     The program supports three different configurations: